Making the Most of Your Current Tech

 Google it.
 I’m not kidding about this.

 I can’t tell you how many times I’ve seen clients ready to kick perfectly good tech to the curb because of a problem “it” has, only to find through a Google search that there’s actually a fix.

 Or that the tech wasn’t the problem in the first place.

 If you’ve gone through every stage: asking yourself the 3 questions, coming back to the problem, getting creative, and doing your research, and you STILL find that investing in new tech is the right solution for you … buy it.

 I’m not here to talk you out of investing in the right technology for you.

 I’m here to encourage you to pause before you click “add to cart,” and to make sure that you’re really bringing the right things into your life.
 Making a mindful purchase of technology that provides value is a hell of a lot different than buying something new the second you hit a wall.

 The best productivity software in the world won’t get you organized.
 The best phone camera won’t turn you into a celebrated photographer, or even an Instagram celebrity.[bctt tweet="Software—and tech in general—is only as good as our ability to use it well." username="@andrewjmellen"]Stretch what you have as far as you can.
 At the very least, it’s a great exercise in creativity.

 And if you DO decide to make a purchase, do so with intention.
 Make sure you understand the problem you’re solving, and that you have the right solution.

 Your digital space needs decluttering, too.
-Save the date for our Mastering Your Digital Life Masterclass on Wednesday, November 11.
+Join our Mastering Your Digital Life Masterclass.
 We’ll teach you how to conquer your digital woes in just 90 minutes.